 There is only one answer to our plot. .
 Rule the beast (nephesh/flesh); do not serve your lusts, desires, and appetites.
 Serve YHWH by knowing and keeping His word.
 If YHWH blesses you with an ezer kenegdo, treasure this gift; there is no need to fear her or control her.
 Choose to walk in blessing instead of the curse.
 She’s perfectly suited to guide, nourish, and protect you (inwardly) just as you are perfectly suited to do these same things for her (outwardly).

 Hear the parable of Genesis 3:16 and 4:7.
-The only thing we are meant to rule is the creation and its creatures.
-The only thing we are meant to master is the beast within us all, our nephesh (flesh).
+The only thing we are meant to rule is the creation and its creatures, not each other.
+Likewise, the only thing we are meant to master is the beast within, the nephesh (flesh).
 If we fail to do so, we become a living curse, enslaved by futile appetites, devouring and trading other people like a commodity to feed an unquenchable stomach of need and desire, whose end is destruction.

 Now go and read all of Romans 7 and 8 with fresh eyes.